jbpoline/brainspell-neo/3)-Results.md

 In this section:
 1. A detailed description of the repository structure
-2. A summary of important files within the repo
+2. An explanation of important files within the repo
 3. API documentation

 ## Repository Structure